Types of Packaging Foam: EPS vs. EPE vs. PU vs. EPP

 Fire Retardant Foam

-Fire retardant foam is designed to comply with fire safety standards, making it critical for aerospace, defense, and industrial applications.
+Fire retardant foam is designed to comply with stringent fire safety standards, making it critical for aerospace, defense, and industrial applications.
+Key compliance standards include UL94 V-0 (plastics flammability), HF1, and various Mil-Spec (Military Specification) requirements, ensuring materials self-extinguish when a flame is removed.

 -